Echo & the Bunnymen (album): Release

 After previewing the album with a short concert on top of the HMV shop on Oxford Street in London, Echo & the Bunnymen was first released on 6 July 1987 as an LP and CD, by Warner Bros.
 Records in the United Kingdom and elsewhere and by Sire Records in the United States.
 The album reached a peak of number four on the UK Albums Chart.
 The album became the band's most successful in the United States where it reached number fifty-one on the Billboard 200.
 The album also reached number fifty-one on the Canadian RPM 100 Albums chart and number twenty-two on the Swedish Albums Chart.
 It also entered into the top 30 albums chart in the Netherlands and New Zealand.
-The album has also been certified silver by the British Phonographic Industry for having shipped more than 60,000 copies.
+The album has also been certified silver by the British Phonographic Industry (BPI) for having shipped more than 60,000 copies.

 Three tracks from the album were released as singles.
 The first of these was "The Game", which was released on 1 June 1987.
 This was followed by "Lips Like Sugar", which was released in August 1987.
 The final single to be released from the album was "Bedbugs and Ballyhoo", which was also released before the year's end in the United States and Germany.
 "The Game" and "Lips Like Sugar" reached numbers 28 and 36 respectively on the UK Singles Chart.

-Along with the other four of the band's first five albums, Echo & the Bunnymen was remastered and reissued on CD in 2003 – these were released for the band's twenty-fifth anniversary.
-Seven bonus tracks were added to the album and included early versions of "Bring on the Dancing Horses" (title "Jimmy Brown"), "The Game" and "Bedbugs and Ballyhoo".
-Also included was a cover version of The Doors' "Soul Kitchen", an extended version of "Bring on the Dancing Horses" and the previously unreleased track "Hole in the Holy".
+Along with the other four of the band's first five studio albums, Echo & the Bunnymen was remastered and reissued on CD in 2003 – these were released for the band's twenty-fifth anniversary.
+Seven bonus tracks were added to the album and included early versions of "Bring On the Dancing Horses" (titled "Jimmy Brown"), "The Game" and "Bedbugs and Ballyhoo".
+Also included was a cover version of the Doors' "Soul Kitchen", an extended version of "Bring on the Dancing Horses" and the previously unreleased track "Hole in the Holy".
 The reissued album was produced by Andy Zax and Bill Inglot and released by Rhino Entertainment.